golang/vscode-go/docs/commands.md

 ### `Go: Generate Interface Stubs`

+Generates method stub for implementing the provided interface for the type at the cursor using gopls.

+### `Go: Generate Interface Stubs (legacy)`

-Generates method stub for implementing the provided interface and inserts at the cursor.
+Generates method stub for implementing the provided interface and inserts at the cursor using impl.

 ### `Go: Extract Language Server Logs To Editor`